nrdomingo/CS2_Project_Domingo_Sumaylo_Torion/CHANGLOG.md

 # Changelog
 This file lists all the updates made to our Saving Helper code

+## Version 2.2.6 March - 18, 2026
+- Debugged the code where if the user does not enter if they are a dormer or city scholar an error will appear and will restart the code

 ## Version 2.2.5 Feb - 16, 2026
 - With the help of my team we were able to renew the program